-This lot is an early spring production.
+This lot is an earlier spring production than the Cai's ba xian.
 Like many dancong producers, the Cai family at Hu Zai tea farm pride themselves on their talent for proper ya shi xiang.
 The whither is shorter, and the oxidation—controlled via a series of rollings in cloth sacks—demands an attentive eye, as the aim is a much lighter bruise than higher oxidation dancongs.
 A finished duck shit should be yellow-green, with streaks of blue-purple, and emit high fragrance.
 The final roast is at lower heat for less time, used more to fix (deactivate the enzymes responsible for oxidation) the tea than impart any roast qualities.
+A post-production mid-autumn roast is rarely done (though as this 2018 lot ages we may re-roast ourselves with guidance form the Cai's).

 The Cai's ya shi xiang is a strong foil to their ba xian, with abundant perfume and a thin, sweet liquor reminiscent of rambutan fruit.
 Steep at gongfu grammage with water well-off the boil for delicate body and tropical tree fruit; longer for a mouthful of flowers.